 We couldn’t afford to fly to Asia every year, so we hoped that with a name like China Moon travelers from abroad would come to us.
 They did.
 When we look back through 18 year’s worth of guest books, we can re-read the names of wanderers from Japan, Taiwan, China, Thailand, Viet Nam, Malaysia, and Korea.
 Not to mention Australia, Brazil, the U.S., England, Africa, Russia, and any number of European countries as well.
 Many many Canadians, of course!

 We like children, and since our own have grown up (even our grandchildren), we’re always ready to meet new babies, toddlers, and adolescents.
 They say that staying active both physically and mentally is a good thing— running a B&B demands that you do both.
-It’s interesting to meet new people, and Marion and I love to see their reactions to an island where the ferry only runs in the daylight hours, where there are no police, banks, traffic lights, malls, high-rises or franchises— where all the roads are two-lane, half of them gravel, and where if you are broken down in the ditch, I guarantee someone will come along to offer help in whatever form is required.
+It’s interesting to meet new people, and I love to see their reactions to an island where the ferry only runs in the daylight hours, where there are no police, banks, traffic lights, malls, high-rises or franchises— where all the roads are two-lane, half of them gravel, and where if you are broken down in the ditch, I guarantee someone will come along to offer help in whatever form is required.